bec-archer/SR80-Manuals/user-manual.md

 The device is immediately active again.
 If it hasn't gone through setup yet since being revoked, it'll still need to complete setup on next launch.
 If it already went through setup (i.e., it was re-enrolled), reactivating is a no-op — it's already active.

+### Editing Cost on a Complete Item

+Once a tech submits a cost and the item reaches **Complete** status, the cost is normally locked — the front counter just reads it at pickup.
+But sometimes a price needs to change after the fact (a part came in cheaper, the customer negotiated, a mistake was caught).
+Admins can re-edit the cost directly from the job detail view.

+**How to edit a cost:**

+1. Open the job from the Job Board
+2. Make sure admin access is active (admin-role device, or elevate with your PIN)
+3. On the Complete item's card, you'll see an orange **Edit Cost** button in the action area
+4. Tap it — the cost entry sheet opens pre-filled with the existing values
+5. Change whatever needs changing (total cost, parts/labor split, taxable toggle)
+6. Tap **Submit** → confirm manager approval
+7. The item stays at Complete status — only the cost values update

+This goes through the same manager approval prompt as the original cost entry.
+The updated cost appears immediately on the job detail and in the Close Job card total.

 ### Reports

 Coming soon.